tigros/HookTools/README.md

 This project is based on https://github.com/jay/gethooks.git

-Windows 7 x64 required, will not work on Windows 8/10, would be great if someone finds the solution, GetProcAddress(LoadLibraryA("user32"), "gSharedInfo") doesn't work in those OS's.
+As of 2017/02/22 should work on Windows 8.1/10.
+64 bit only.
+Notice the PH V3 branch also.